Till Death Do Us Part

 Far, far worse.

 “Is there no wine?”
-Beleth said, seating herself at the Abbot’s table in the refectory.
+Beleth said, seating herself at the Bishop’s table in the refectory.
 “I thirst.”

-Purson waited until the abbot had seated himself behind his desk before he began, but the abbot raised a hand and indicated the pitcher and goblets against the wall.
-The young bride hopped from her seat on the edge of the abbot’s desk and plucked the pitcher, sniffed it interrogatively and then smiled and poured the dark, red rich wine into one of the goblets.
+Purson waited until Osmund had seated himself behind his desk before he began, but the bishop raised a hand and indicated the pitcher and goblets against the wall.
+The young bride hopped from her seat on the edge of the desk and plucked up the pitcher, sniffed it interrogatively and then smiled and poured the dark, red rich wine into one of the goblets.

 “My love?”
 She said, lifting her own goblet to her lips.